 Usually the lobber's consistent shot is more of a moonball than a true lob.
-So if you're standing in no man's land you're in the perfect position to hit a volley.
-It won't be a put away volley, but it will be decent.
+So if you're standing in no-man's land you're in the perfect position to hit a volley.
+It won't be a put-away volley, but it will be decent.
 This will return the ball to the lobber significantly faster than had you let it bounce and hit a groundstroke.
 Look at figure (b) below.

 2.)
 Observe shot tolerance and probability

-In my experience, the lobbers better wing is usually his backhand.
+In my experience, the lobbers better wing is usually their backhand.
 This probably has something to do with the predominant strategy in singles: dictate play with the forehand, which usually means, hit a forehand to your opponent's backhand until you get a weak reply and then hit a winner.
 So the lobber has a massive amount of experience grinding out hundreds of backhands in a match.